jcorbin/aoc/README.md

 - easy part2, done done.
 - no notes really, just easy string mucking.

+## 2024-12-03

+### [Day 4][d4]

+- part 1: so while this one seemed simple at first read, decided to go with a sort of djsktra-map style approach, rather than something like a recursive letter checker
+  - ... which took way longer than expected to get correct, let's hope that pays off in part 2...
+  - on the upside, solution was very fast, even on larger input grid

 [d1]: day1/
 [d2]: day2/
 [d3]: day3/
+[d4]: day4/
 [d201519]: back_2015_day19/
 [d202002]: back_2020_day2/